 Apra is proud to recognize industry accomplishments through several awards.
-Applications for Apra Awards are now closed.

 Please note that current Selection Committee members are not eligible to receive awards.